Wednesday, 10 February 2016

 For Luke it was a pleasure to know he was there, having dinner with beggars, and he had something more to say.

 ─ "You are all wonderful.
-It is a long time since I last felt that I am at home - and added something else, looking at John and referring to Miguel-.
+It is a long time since I last felt that I am at home - and he added something else, looking at John and referring to Miguel-.
 Love him always, John.
 The man who sits beside you deserves it.
 And you, Miguel, give him also your love for life.
 I'd like to see you always so in love."

 ─ "Don’t be afraid, Luke - John said-.
 When I fell in love with him, it was clear that my heart would love him as long as I live.
 I don't know where it can walk forward, but if it is wise, it will keep its passion until the end of my days."